 123-reg general terms of service

-123-reg is a brand of Webfusion Ltd. (hereinafter referred to as "123-reg"), a provider of internet related services including connectivity, co-location, dedicated and shared server, website hosting and domain name services.
-These Conditions set out the terms under which 123-reg will provide Services to the Client (as such terms are defined below).
-These Conditions should be read in conjunction with the acceptable user policy which can be viewed at: http://www.123-reg.co.uk/terms/aup.shtml These Conditions will be supplemented from time to time by order confirmation forms setting out specific details relating to services requested by the Client and, as so supplemented, will apply to the exclusion of any other terms and conditions including any which the Client may attempt to introduce.
-123-reg reserves the right to change, add, subtract or in way alter these Conditions without the prior consent of the Client.
+123-reg is a trading name of 123-Reg Limited (hereinafter referred to as "123-reg"), a provider of internet related services including connectivity, co-location, dedicated and shared server, website hosting and domain name services.
+These General Terms of Service (‘the Terms’) set out the terms under which 123-reg will provide Services to the Client (as such terms are defined below).
+The Terms should be read in conjunction with 123-reg’s Acceptable Use Policy which can be viewed at: https://www.123-reg.co.uk/terms/aup.shtml and the Domain Transfer & Ownership Terms and Conditions which can be found at https://www.123-reg.co.uk/terms/domain-transfer-and-ownership.shtml.
+These Terms will be supplemented from time to time by order confirmation forms setting out specific details relating to services requested by the Client and, as so supplemented, will apply to the exclusion of any other terms and conditions including any which the Client may attempt to introduce.
+123-reg reserves the right to change, add, subtract or in way alter these Terms without the prior consent of the Client.

-By logging into your account or updating files you are deemed to have accepted these terms and conditions
+By logging into your account or updating files you are deemed to have accepted these Terms.

-These Conditions are divided into five parts, however all parts may not apply in every case:
+These Terms are divided into seven parts, however all parts may not apply in every case: